Peacebuilding Commission: The High-level Panel on Threats, Challenges and Change

 The list above makes clear that the panel was not asked to formulate policies on specific issues.
-Rather it was asked to make an assessment of current challenges and to recommend proper changes in order to meet them effectively.
+Rather it was asked to make an assessment of current challenges and to recommend proper changes to meet them effectively.

-The final report of the High-level Panel, named "A More Secure World: Our Shared Responsibility," set out a number of recommendations to address problems and issues in six main areas of concern on which the multilateral system should concentrate its action now and in the decades ahead:
+The final report of the High-level Panel, named "A More Secure World: Our Shared Responsibility," set out several recommendations to address problems and issues in six main areas of concern on which the multilateral system should concentrate its action now and in the decades ahead: